Important Legal Disclaimer

 A single five-minute step can prevent most first-apartment disasters.
 It costs nothing.

 Many first-time Canadian renters make costly mistakes in their first month.
-Whether you're a first time renter Canada newcomer, a university student needing a college apartment checklist, or moving out on your own, these issues can be avoided with a simple first apartment checklist canada.
+Whether you're a first time renter Canada newcomer, a student needing a college apartment checklist, or moving out on your own, you can avoid these issues with a simple list.

 Quick test: Without looking anything up, can you name the 7 items you'll need within 24 hours of getting your keys?
 If you can't name at least 5, keep reading.
 This article will save you hundreds.